Determinants of finite potent endomorphisms, symbols and reciprocity laws: Abstract

 \section{Abstract}

-The aim of this paper is to offer an algebraic definition of infinite determinants of finite potent endomorphisms.
-It generalizes Grothendieck's determinant for finite rank endomorphisms on infinite-dimensional vector spaces, and is equivalent to the classic analytic definitions.
-Moreover, the theory can be interpreted as a multiplicative analogue to Tate's formalism of abstract residues in terms of traces of finite potent linear operators on infinite-dimensional vector spaces, and allows us to relate Tate's theory to the Segal-Wilson pairing in the context of loop groups.
+The aim of this paper is to offer an algebraic definition of infinite determinants of finite potent endomorphisms using linear algebra techniques.
+It generalizes Grothendieck's determinant for finite rank endomorphisms and is equivalent to the classic analytic definitions.
+The theory can be interpreted as a multiplicative analogue to Tate's formalism of abstract residues in terms of traces of finite potent linear operators on infinite-dimensional vector spaces, and allows us to relate Tate's theory to the Segal-Wilson pairing in the context of loop groups.

 1